Kumar-Jy/Windows-in-NABU-Without-PC/guide/Installation.md

 ---

-## Partitioning Userdata
+## 1st Step :- Partitioning Userdata
 - Download [Modded TWRP recovery](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Modded-TWRP-Recovery)

 - Download [Magisk Manager apk](https://github.com/topjohnwu/Magisk/releases)

-- Boot into _**Modded TWRP Recovery**_ (either through the fastboot command or you can permanently flash it using [this guide](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/blob/main/guide/TWRPInstallation.md)).
+- Boot into _**Modded TWRP Recovery**_ (either through the fastboot command `fastboot boot \path\to\modded_twrp.img` or you can permanently flash it using [this guide](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/blob/main/guide/TWRPInstallation.md)).

-- Flash magisk.apk (if not already rooted).
+- Goto Install - select - magisk.apk and swip to flash (if not already rooted).

-- Now go to the terminal and type `partition $$` (replace `$$` with the Windows partition size in GB you want, like `partition 60`).
+- Now Main Screen - Advance - terminal and type `partition $$` (replace `$$` with the Windows partition size in GB you want, like `partition 60`).

-- Reboot to the system and complete the Android and Magisk setup.
+- Reboot to the system and complete the Android setup.
+- Download and install [Magisk.apk](https://github.com/topjohnwu/Magisk/releases) h open it and reboot if asked.

 > [!NOTE]
-> If it fails to boot into Android and returns to TWRP, then type the `partition` command again and reboot.
+> If it fails to boot into Android and returns to TWRP, type the `partition` command again and reboot.

 ---

-## Windows Installation
+## 2nd step :- Windows Installation

 - Download the latest [`WinInstaller.zip`](https://github.com/Kumar-Jy/Windows-in-NABU-Without-PC/releases/tag/Nabu-WinInstaller).